adelenelai/adelenelai.github.io/_posts/2023-09-03-reflections-software.md

 But *wow*, what was I doing?! (or rather, not doing...)

-I read somewhere that our brain should be focused on harder tasks like research, instead of being distracted by trivial things like making sure code is properly formatted.
+Our brain should be focused on harder tasks like research, instead of being distracted by trivial things like making sure code is properly formatted.
 (VSCode has plenty of cool advantages over Jupyter Notebooks - syntax highlighting, linking to code definitions etc.)

 I would also recommend **linting**.